Many people are unable to access all the support they need at the end of their life.

 The quality of care can be variable depending on location, social and cultural background, and diagnosis.

 This report highlights progress made by the health and care system in implementing NICE guidance on end of life care.
-You can read a summary of the findings or download the full report for more information.

 Published September 2020